icebert04/icebert04.github.io/_posts/2019-4-5-she-said...-YES!.md

 By not having to solve the dilemma that Mindy is undergoing.
 I changed the topic of our discussion and I asked how her Mom and her dog was doing.
 I told her I'll call back in a week or two and that was the end of it.

 I don't know if it is just me, but I am really impressed with women nowadays.
 They are now more skilled and talented.
 They are more career oriented.
 And still remain beautiful as ever.
 They don't jump to conclusions and they reaffirm whenever they had to do a big decision in their life (just like Mindy's).
-Women are not only "Thinkers" in our society but also "Doers", thus making our life with them much much better.
+Women are not only **"Thinkers"** in our society but also **"Doers"**, thus making our life with them much much better.

  You might be surprised but 50% of married couples in the United States divorce.
 There is one divorce approximately every 36 seconds.
 That's nearly 2,400 divorces per day, 16,800 divorces per week and 876,000 divorces a year.
 And those are just the declared ones.
 They are a lot of unhappy couples forced to live together just for the sake of their kids well being.